security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable idenfifier (``::location/humane-id``) of the level 7 adminstrative area in which the current Location is situated.
+This attribute contains the human-readable idenfifier (``location:humane_id:qa``) of the level 7 adminstrative area in which the current Location is situated.
 Level 7 areas are commonly found in freely available geospatial information sources such as OpenStreetMap.

-The `schema used by OpenStreetMap <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes *sous-préfectures* (Chad), *arrondissements* (in the cities of Ouagadougou and Bobo Dioulasso, Burkina Faso) and *microrregiões* (micro-regions in Brazil) in the list of types of level 7 administrative area.

-This attribute is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.

 location:admin_level_6:qa